Interacting Dirac Materials: Introduction

 Recently, we are witnessing an upsurge of theoretical and experimental investigations in bosonic systems possessing Dirac-like spectra.
 Plausible physical realizations of such bosonic Dirac materials range from artificial honeycomb lattices made out of superconducting grains~\cite{Banerjee} to magnets~\cite{Jonas}, photonic and acoustic crystals~\cite{Raghu,Dubois}, and plasmonic devices~\cite{Basov}.
-At the level of the single particle physics, the band structures of bosonic and fermionic Dirac materials bear interesting \textit{similarities}: both have symmetry protected band crossing points around which the excitations have linear dispersion parameterized by a velocity.
-In the \textit{fermionic} case, these are typically low-energy \textit{excitations} around the Fermi energy at the \textit{Dirac} nodes; whereas the \textit{bosonic Dirac excitations} lie at a higher energy compared to their ground state (see Fig.~\ref{fig:Spectrum}).
+At the level of the single-particle physics, the band structures of bosonic and fermionic Dirac materials bear interesting \textit{similarities}: both have symmetry protected band crossing points around which the excitations have linear dispersion parameterized by a velocity.
+However, for \textit{fermions}, these are typically low-energy \textit{excitations} around the Fermi energy at the \textit{Dirac} nodes; whereas the \textit{bosonic Dirac excitations} lie at a higher energy from the ground state (see Fig.~\ref{fig:Spectrum}).

-However, several important questions about this new class of materials remain unanswered: Is there a universal behavior of bosonic and fermionic Dirac Materials (Dirac matter) when interactions are taken into account?
+Several important questions about this new class of materials remain unanswered: is there a universal behavior for bosonic and fermionic Dirac excitations when interactions are taken into account?
 What role does the form of the interaction play?
 And how are these results modified at finite temperature?
-The first question is particularly important because one might naively assume that the quasiparticle statistics will have a strong impact on interacting behavior.
-Our result in Sec.~\ref{sec:interactions}, taken together with the existing literature in the field of Dirac materials, allows us to answer these questions.
-We find that long-range interactions lead to an increase in the slope of the non-interacting Dirac cone, whereas short-range interactions generically decrease this slope.
-For Coulomb repulsion, the asymptotic results for the renormalized fermionic and bosonic Dirac dispersions are mathematically identical.
-However, this is not the case for short-range interactions, where different power-law corrections in temperature and momentum are obtained for the renormalized dispersions.
+The first question is particularly important because the quasiparticle statistics will have a strong impact on interacting behavior.
+Our results in Sec.~\ref{sec:interactions}, taken together with the existing literature in the field of Dirac materials, allows us to extract certain striking similarities between the renormalization of fermionic and bosonic Dirac materials.
+On a qualitative level, long-range interactions (Coulomb type) lead to an increase in the slope of the Dirac cone, whereas short-range interactions decrease this slope.
+Furthermore, both the fermionic and bosonic excitations acquire logarithmic temperature-dependent self-energy corrections (see Table~\ref{Summary}).
+Such temperature dependence arises from Dirac dispersions in the fermionic illustration, whereas for bosons it is associated with the typical parabolic dispersions.
+On the other hand, different power-law corrections in temperature and momentum are obtained for the renormalized dispersions for short-range interactions.